telegram-bot-sdk/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this package, please email Syed at `syed at lukonet.com`.
+If you discover a security vulnerability within this package, please email Syed at `security at telegram-bot-sdk.com`.
 All security vulnerabilities will be promptly addressed.
 Please do not disclose security-related issues publicly until a fix has been announced.